Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 #2Hot 100 Peak

-Weeks at #1
+0Weeks at #1

 Why it hit

 Billy Idol always understood the value of swagger, and “Cradle of Love” is swagger with precision engineering.
 The riff is clean and aggressive, the vocal is pure snarl-meets-pop, and the chorus is catchy enough to blast through both rock radio and mainstream Top 40 without losing its attitude.
-That’s not easy.
 A lot of rock songs can hit hard; fewer can hit hard and stick in your head like gum on a mall floor.

 What helped it in 1990 was its timing.
 The culture was in transition.
 Synth-pop dominance was fading, but glossy pop-rock still had real muscle.
 “Cradle of Love” sits right in that pocket: a little dangerous, a little polished, and very aware of how good it looks under bright lights.
-It’s rebellious enough for MTV, but structured enough for radio programmers to feel safe pretending they were still being edgy.

 Gen X Rewind